Premium

 Javed AkhtarJaved Akhtar's view on secularism extended naturally from this ethos.

-The questioner, backtracking, then reframed the query: what about Tamil and Sanskrit?
+The questioner, backtracking, reframed the query.
+“What about Tamil and Sanskrit?”
 Javed Akhtar clarified that Tamil is recognised as the world’s oldest living language, while Sanskrit is the second oldest.
-A more sensible question, he said, would have been, if he had been asked about Greek or Latin.

 Learning words as a game

 He described a mother who made language a game, teaching him small words and meanings.
 “That is where my interest in language was created,” he said.
 She was a “ferocious” chain-reader of novels.
 I would come home excited, sure my mother would have devoured another chapter or two, and would narrate what she had read while I was away.
 “I am sure she edited the romantic parts,” he said, invoking titters.
-“Even today when I write a script,” he noted, “something comes to my mind which I had when I was six or seven … from her, from some novel.”
+“Even today when I write a script,” he said, “something comes to my mind which I had when I was six or seven … from her, from some novel.”

 This reverence for linguistic heritage informed his wider philosophy.
 Born into a family of progressive writers, including his uncle, the poet Majaz Lucknawi, Javed Akhtar dismissed the idea that such a legacy was intimidating.
 “You should appreciate people for their talent,” he stated.
 “Getting intimidated means you are comparing yourself.”

 “It is the way of life, someone will always be better than you, and you will always be better than someone.
 Your competition should be with yourself,” he told an audience member, who was worrying about her board results and the comparison of scores with cousins and friends that would surely follow.
-Akhtar, who is always happy to interact with youngsters, was quick to counsel the young girl.
-He also dismisse the idea of there being “a golden era,” observing that even before the birth of Christ Greek philosophers had been bemoaning about how lazy the next generation was, but there was no basis for this nostalgia.

 Secularism is a way of life